5 Reasons Your Healthy Diet May Be Packed With Salt

 Do you eat a healthy diet?
 While you may think that the things you’re eating are good for you, they could well surprise you.
-In fact, research shows that many of the so-called healthy foods at the store are packed with salt.

 1. You rely on breakfast cereal to start your day